sendgrid/sendgrid-csharp/README.md

 ## Prerequisites

-- .NET version 4.5.2 and above
+- .NET version 4.5.2 and above, including .NET Core (This library is build on .NET Standard 1.3)
 - The SendGrid service, starting at the [free level](https://sendgrid.com/free?source=sendgrid-csharp)

 ## Setup Environment Variables